swaroopsm/striker/README.md

 ##### Add thumbnail to a page.
 If you would like to make an image appear on one of your pages, simply add an image named as `thumbnail.(jpg|png|gif)` to the images directory of your page.
-Eg.: If you would like to add a thumbnail to your home page, place a `thumbnail.jpg` in `images/home/thumbnail.jpg`
+Eg.: If you would like to add a thumbnail to your about-us page, place a `thumbnail.jpg` in `images/about-us/thumbnail.jpg`

-Then in your `home.md` you can use the custom liquid tag helper to output the image by doing:
+Then in your `about-us.md` you can use the custom liquid tag helper to output the image by doing:
 ######
 	{% thumbnail 250w 250h #[image-id] .[image-class] %}